sarajw/whimsica11y/index.md

 - **Understandable**: The content is understandable to its users.
 - **Robust**: The content is built with web standards that work across different browsers, now and in the future.

+## WCAG and the Smol / Indie / Revival Web

+thoughts:

+Users vs. Visitors vs. Guests?

+Efficiency and ease of use vs. wanting a visitor to take their time.

+Not wanting to make it harder, but more exploratory.

+Not necessarily mutually exclusive.

 ## Here's a little of what I hope to cover:
 - Disability spectrum
 - Semantic HTML